 Remember it’s always a good idea to pack helmet, pedals and cycling shoes in your hand luggage, if something does go wrong with your bike luggage we can easily hire you a bike.

 Q: What should I pack?

 A: Packing for a cycling holiday is made a lot easier with this cycling holiday packing list.

 A: Yes.
 Return transfers from Venice Marco Polo Airport during a specified Transfer Window.
 We’ll be waiting for you as you exit security wearing red Brevet T-Shirts – you won’t miss us!

 Can’t make the transfer window?
 Check out these Transfer Options to work out your travel plan.

 Q: Can I book additional hotel nights?

 A: Yes.
-If you would like to extend your stay we can book additional hotel nights in our partner hotels in the mountains at preferential rates.
-We also recommend convenient airport hotels in Geneva, Zurich and Venice that allow you to make use of our Included Airport Transfers.
+If you would like to extend your stay we can book additional hotel nights in our partner hotel in the mountains at preferential rates.
+We also recommend convenient airport hotels at Venice Marco Polo that allow you to make use of our Included Airport Transfers.